TanStack/table/docs/api/core/Table.md

 ### `render`

 > ⚠️ This option is only necessary if you are implementing a table adapter.
-See [Guides - Adapters](../guides/adapters) for more information.

 ```tsx
 type render = <TProps>(template: Renderable<TProps>, props: TProps) => any